The September Sweet Spot: Why the 9th month is No. 1 for deals

 7. Reach New Heights

 Before rates jump up to ski season highs, resorts in Colorado, Utah, Vermont, New Hampshire, Whistler and Mont Tremblant are offering up “shoulder season” discounts.
 The added perk?
 Gorgeous mountain vistas that turn colorful at the end of September as foliage season arrives.
-Columbus Day weekend in particular can be pricey for leaf peepers, but traveling during the week can leave you with plenty of green after seeing the fall colors.
+Leaf peeping prices increase the closer you get to Columbus Day weekend, but traveling during the week can leave you with plenty of green after seeing the fall colors.

 8. Hop the Pond